 We understand that this can be a very emotional time for both child and parent.
 Prior to the child's start date we will arrange a visit to the nursery to familiarise themselves with the surroundings, and to meet their key person.
 The amount of time that is spent settling in differs from each child and this will be reflected within the arrangements for future sessions.

 We employ only qualified Nursery Practioners of both male and female gender.
 All of our staff are qualified with a DCE, NNEB, NVQ level 2 and 3 or equivalent.
 All of our staff currently have a First Aid and Food Hygiene qualification, with this updated every 3 years.
-In addition we have a SENCo, and two staff are currently attending RTT (Redbridge Top Talker) training.
+In addition we have a SENCo, and two staff are RTT (Redbridge Top Talker) trained.

 All staff have been police checked by the DBS, and references checked prior to employment.